-Police cadet who survived slashing leads City and Islington College students in “fear the silence not the streets” march
+Police cadet leads City and Islington College students in “fear the silence not the streets” march

-A student police cadet who survived a slashing led an anti-knife crime march through the streets of Islington earlier this month.
+A student police cadet led an anti-knife crime march through the streets of Islington.

-Danish Ahmed, 17, was among a number of City and Islington College student who spoke with their feet – in a march that passed Islington Town Hall and crowds of “cheering” bystanders – to demand more be done to make the streets safer for young people.
+The 17-year-old, who has asked not to be named, was among a number of City and Islington College students who spoke with their feet - in a march that passed Islington Town Hall and crowds of "cheering" bystanders - to demand more be done to make the streets safer for young people.